fabiomux/kde-servicemenus/sqlite_tools/README.md

 # SQLite Tools service menu

-This service menu aims to facilitate SQLite file management for those basic operations or data presentation making them available in a few clicks.
+This service menu aims to facilitate the SQLite file management for all those basic operations like data export, schema querying, or ODBC registration, making them available with just a few clicks.

 ## Features

 These are the *SQLite Tools* service menu features:

 - Fully translated into 4 languages besides English (French, German, Italian, Spanish);
-- Works from within the Dolphin, Konqueror, Krusader, and KFind-results context menu;
+- Works from within the Dolphin, Konqueror, Krusader, and KFind results context menu;
 - Support for KDE Plasma 6;
-- Register and unregister an SQLite file as ODBC data source to use it with software like LibreOffice;
+- Register and unregister an SQLite file as an ODBC data source to use it with software like LibreOffice;
 - Show the ODBC file configuration paths;
 - List the tables within the database in a Kdialog dialog;
 - List the views within the database in a Kdialog dialog;